 One of Britain’s finest Adam Houses Newby Hall, the family home of Mr & Mrs Richard Compton, is one of England’s renowned Adam houses and an exceptional example of 18th century interior decoration.
 Built in the 1690s by Sir Christopher Wren the house was later enlarged and adapted by John Carr and subsequently Robert Adam.

 The House is currently open to visitors in a free-flow 'self-led' tour around some of the finest Georgian rooms on the ground floor.
 There are knowledgeable guides in every room who welcome any questions about the house and its history.
+From August 1st House access will be by guided tour only.

 To book a time slot for visiting the house, please click here.